island-is/handbook/adr/branching-strategy.md

 In addition to these, we also want CD for feature branches, but this has additional requirements/complications so it's out of scope for now.

+## Pros and Cons of Branching Options

+### Git Flow

+* Good, when there needs to be multiple versions in production.
+* Good, because it enforces an easy to comprehend naming convention for branches.
+* Good, because it has good support in popular git tools.
+* Bad, because the git history becomes unreadable.
+* Bad, because the master/develop split is redundant.

+### GitHub Flow

+* Good, because it fits well with Continuous Delivery and Continuous Integration.
+* Good, a simpler alternative to Git Flow.
+* Good, when we need to maintain a single version in production.
+* Bad, because production code can become unstable most easily.
+* Bad, if we need release plans.

+### One Flow

+* Good, because it has a clean git history (with squash-and-merge).
+* Good, because it has a structured release process without multiple long running branches.
+* Good, because it has good parts from GitHub Flow (simple history with one branch + feature branches) and Git Flow (releases and hot fixes).
+* Bad, because it makes continuous integration more difficult.

+## Pros and Cons of Release Options

+### Continous Delivery

+* Good, because it is simpler and leaner, allowing changes to be deployed quicker.
+* Bad, because it can easily break something in production if our CI isn't good enough.

+### Release trains

+* Good, because it has more structured releases, which helps with planning and QA.
+* Good, because it can be synchronised to organisational schedule.
+* Good, because it gives us a process to verify and test each release.
+* Bad, because it is fairly rigid and complicated to implement organisation-wide.

 ## Links

 * [4 branching workflows for Git](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf)